Code-Institute-Submissions/milestone-project-two-1/readme.md

 Based on the the screen sizes above, I had to add media queries (as previously mentioned) to try and center the console as much as possible.
 It wasnt' absolutely perfect, but worked as it should.

 <h2>DEPLOYMENT</h2>
-In order to deploy this to GitHub Pages, I first add push my commits to GitHub.
+In order to deploy this to GitHub Pages, I first pushed my commits to GitHub.
 The process for this was as follows:

 - Opened new terminal
 - Added any files to be commited with command line 'git add .'.